The Abstraction of Jordan Peterson

 “to produce self-models that include the temporal boundaries of existence” (p.
 225)

 Sounds like a pretty useful tool.
 His repeated emphasis on abstraction as learning/discovery/mapping underpins the critical pedagogy that I am advocating: that abstraction is a key, if not the key, to critical thinking and learning, and that a root-level intervention in education reform and public policy would avoid many of our common socio-political pathologies.
-Because ‘abstraction as mapping’ is a self-evident methodology, the map is the proof.
+Because ‘abstraction as mapping’ is a self-evident methodology, the map is the proof, and can constantly be checked and revised.
 The adaptation is the pudding.
 The map is the sum total of human knowledge.
-And the ‘Internet is God,’ as Swedish philosopher and Syntheist Alexander Bard puts it.
-Getting very abstract.

 But Peterson also warns of abstraction as a double-edged sword.
 First of all, our capacity for abstraction is partial and imcomplete.
 We only have access to part of the puzzle.
 In another more dangerous sense, it is because new ideas can be threatening and will trigger our physiological and psychosomatic defense mechanisms, potentially in a cascading fashion, that can undermine entire belief systems.
 He points out that a “new idea is an abstract stranger.” (p.
 201).

 Humans can also abuse abstraction, as we have the power to deny, both consciously (refusal, out of self-interest) and unconsciously (rejection, out of ignorance).
-This has macro consequences when we consider the cascading ripple effects of actions motivated by false beliefs, or in reaction to threatening truths.
+This has macro consequences when we consider the cascading ripple effects of actions motivated by false beliefs (such as religious dogma), or in reaction to threatening truths (such as climate change).
 Returning to this ominous sentiment, also expressed in the opening quote of this article, Peterson writes:

 “The final emergent process of the developmental chain of abstraction can be applied to undermine the stability of its foundation.
 The modern and verbally-sophisticated individual is therefore always in danger of sawing off the branch on which he or she sits.” (p.
 214)

 This idea that science ‘proves’ things obviously does not carry over easily to the social sciences, where no idea is safe from becoming politicized and bastardized.
-In our white paper, I also touch on the vulnerabilties of abstraction.
-Namely, “vicious abstraction” (misrepresentation) and the “reproach of abstraction” (anti-intellectualism and critique of ‘philosophizing’).
-Yet I can think of no other solution than to boldly commit to abstraction, rather than shy away from it.
+In this blog, I also touch on the vulnerabilties of abstraction.
+Namely, “vicious abstraction” (misrepresentation, over-simplification) and the “reproach of abstraction” (anti-intellectualism (bad reproach) and critique of ‘philosophizing’ (good reproach)).
+Yet I can think of no other solution than to boldly commit to good and virtuous “abstraction,” rather than shy away from it.
 It holds the heroic promise, that we all aspire to, to learn, and to adapt and survive, not to mention to triumph over evil in our mytho-poetic terms.

-Humans have collectively successfully abstracted (mapped) reality as a matter of curiosity and survival, and yet we deny these achievements to the collective at our own expense.
-The short answer is there are powerful people in powerful systems swinging this double-edged sword with wreckless abandon, spreading misinformation, because it’s profitable in the short term.
-It’s profitable in the short term because multitudes of consumers are programmed to fail at abstraction, to buy into traps.
+Humans have collectively successfully abstracted (mapped) reality as a matter of curiosity and survival.
+This is our knowledge of the world.
+And yet we deny the benefits of these achievements to the collective at our own social expense.
+The short answer why is that there are powerful people in powerful systems swinging this double-edged abstraction sword with wreckless abandon, spreading misinformation because it’s profitable in the short term.
+It’s profitable in the short term because multitudes of consumers are programmed to fail at abstraction (as critical thinking), to buy into traps.

 More questions: When will people collectively realize that investment in abstraction pays dividends?
 What are we going to teach AI?
 And what is it going to teach us?
 Abstraction is already instrumental in AI, but the real revolution will be when AI is so smart that we can no longer bullshit ourselves as a society.
-AI will tell us the truth; nay, it will prove it.
+AI will tell us the truth; nay, it will prove it to us.
 There is no more rationale for war, only justifications and excuses.
 And if AI is used for military purposes, we will have Skynet.
-If AI is used for humanist purposes, we will have world peace and subservient robots.
+If AI is used for ecological and humanist purposes, we will have world peace and subservient droids.

 “The eternally extant domain of the unknown therefore constitutes the matrix from which all conditional knowledge emerges.
 Everything presently known to each, everything rendered predictable, was at one time unknown to all, and had to be rendered predictable — beneficial at best, irrelevant at worst — as a consequence of active exploration-driven adaptation.
 The matrix is of indeterminable breadth: despite our great storehouse of culture, despite the wisdom bequeathed to us by our ancestors, we are still fundamentally ignorant, and will remain so, no matter how much we learn.
 The domain of the unknown surrounds us, like an ocean surrounds an island.
 We can increase the area of the island, but we never take away much from the sea.” (p.
 49).